if-dungeon/I7-Zork/README.md

 * [Mainframe Zork for Confusion](https://github.com/heasm66/mdlzork)

 ## Release Plan
-The first release will implement the full map and will be navigable without solving puzzles.
-It will not implement puzzle solution logic, events or NPCs.
-No commands will be implemented other than those provided by the Inform library.
+1. full map, navigable without solving puzzles, no events, no NPCs, Inform library only
+2. add the points system and an Infocom-like presentation

 The content and number of further releases will be decided when necessary.